You know you’ve made it when your business starts bringing in unsolicited referral traffic.

 To see where your referrals came from, search in session source/medium.
 Within the session source/medium, search for referral.
 This will populate with all of your referral traffic.

-The GA4 dashboard also allows you to create segments and filter out unwanted referral traffic.
+The GA4 dashboard also allows you to create segments and filter out unwanted data.

 To exclude referrals, follow these simple steps: